Quintonsamuels/Project-1-ELK-Stack/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-- filebeat-playbook.yml playbook nano file: Once the file created, we need to run the command line (ansible-playbook filebeat-playbook.yml)
+- filebeat-playbook.yml playbook nano file - Once the file created, we need to run the command line (ansible-playbook filebeat-playbook.yml)

 [filebeat-playbook.yml](Ansible/filebeat-playbook.yml)

-- metricbeat-playbook.yml playbook nano file: Once the file created, we need to run the command line (ansible-playbook metricbeat-playbook.yml)
+- metricbeat-playbook.yml playbook nano file -  Once the file created, we need to run the command line (ansible-playbook metricbeat-playbook.yml)

 [metricbeat-playbook.yml](Ansible/metricbeat-playbook.yml)